LynxGeekNYC/evil-operator/README.md

 Installation:
 =============
 1.)
-Create a conference Bridge (By Default, it's edited to extension 5000) 2.)
-Copy the dialplan / call context (merge-context.txt) details into your custom extension configuration file 3.)
-Compile the 2 C++ Files all.cpp - Will generate All CallerID Numbers in US local.cpp - Will generate All LOCAL (Must edit the CPP to change your local caller ID's) Caller ID numbers
+Create a conference Bridge (By Default, it's edited to extension 5000)

+2.)
+Copy the dialplan / call context (merge-context.txt) details into your custom extension configuration file

+3.)
+Compile the 2 C++ Files

+output.cpp & output2.cpp - Will generate All CallerID Numbers in US (There are two files. output.cpp and output2.cpp These two files need to be compiled as output and output2). local.cpp & output2.cpp - Will generate All LOCAL (Must edit the CPP to change your local caller ID's) Caller ID numbers - (There are 2 files.
+They also both need to be compiled separately.)

+Reason is...
+Each file changes the caller IP in separate callfile.

 Usage:
 ======